Brickadia-Community-wiki/brickadiacommunitywiki/brickadia-wiki/docs/tutorials/linux-server-guide/omegga-guide.md

 1. Type `/stop` to stop the server if it is running
 1. Install wsl2binds with `omegga install gh:Meshiest/wsl2binds`
 1. Launch omegga once more with `omegga`
-1. if you get a Windows Firewall prompt after starting the application, just click `Yes`
+1. If you get a Windows Firewall prompt after starting the application, just click `Yes`
 1. Your omegga server will now display a usable web UI address you can open.